 May is National Bike Month, when communities throughout the nation showcase the many benefits of bicycling — and encourage more folks to giving cycling a try.

-The first 500 cyclists to register their ride and check in at Bike to Work Day will receive a free gift!
-For those worried the commute is too long, MetroParks has partnered with the Greater Dayton RTA to offer a multi-modal Bike & Bus option.
-Cyclists also can park their cars at one of the many convenient trail access areas and ride in from a closer starting point.
+The first 500 cyclists to register their ride and check in at Bike to Work Day will receive a free gift from Five River MetroParks and Miami Valley Regional Planning Commission.
+MetroParks has partnered with the Greater Dayton RTA to offer a Bike & Bus option.
+Cyclists also can park their cars at a trail access areas and ride in from a closer starting point.

 Visit metroparks.org/cycling for tips of safe cycling, details about upcoming Five Rivers MetroParks programs, information on such cycling facilities as the Bike Hub at RiverScape MetroPark and MoMBA (MetroParks Mountain Biking Area) at Huffman MetroPark, information about regional bikeways, and much more.

-Five Rivers MetroParks is a nationally renowned park system composed of natural area parks, gardens, high-quality river corridors, urban parks and a network of recreation trails.
+Celebrating more than 50 years of preserving green space and natural areas, Five Rivers MetroParks is a nationally renowned park system composed of natural area parks, gardens, high-quality river corridors, urban parks and a network of recreation trails.
 Five Rivers MetroParks protects the region’s natural heritage and provides outdoor experiences that inspire a personal connection with nature.
 Educational programs and recreational opportunities are offered year-round for all ages.
 Five Rivers MetroParks is accredited by the Commission for Accreditation of Park and Recreation Agencies.
-To learn more about Five Rivers MetroParks, log onto www.metroparks.org or call 937-275-PARK.
+To learn more about Five Rivers MetroParks, log onto www.metroparks.org or call 937-275-PARK (7275).